Keto-Friendly Kimchi: 8 Brands That Pass the Low-Carb Test

 This is ideal for the keto dieters, who have to ensure their blood sugar stays low to remain in ketosis.

-Additionally Kimchi is known to be low in calories as well, making it ideal for dieters who feel hopeless and are tired of being fat or struggling with weight loss.
-Overall it’s a great food for both keto dieters and those with weight loss goals.
+Additionally, Kimchi is recognized for its low calorie content, making it ideal for dieters who feel hopeless and are tired of being fat or struggling with weight loss, and overall it’s a great food for both keto dieters and those aiming to lose weight.

-What Are the Total and Net Carbs in Kimchi?
+What Are the Total & Net Carbs in Kimchi?

 Before getting into the total and net carbohydrates in kimchi, let’s review the difference between total and net carbs in general.
 Both are important to consider when trying to remain in ketosis.